raptor-ml/raptor/README.md

 You can read more about Raptor's architecture in [the docs][docs-url].

-## ⚡️ Quick start
+<p align="right">(<a href="#top">back to top</a>)</p>

+## 🚀 Getting Started

-Raptor's LabSDK is the quickest and most popular way to develop RaptorML compatible features.
+Raptor's LabSDK is the quickest and most popular way to develop models that are ready for production.

 [![Colab][colab-button]][colab-url]

-The LabSDK allows you to write Raptor-compatible features using Python and "convert" them to Kubernetes resources.
-This way, in most of the use-cases, you can iterate and play with your data.
+Using the LabSDK, you can write your models and features in Python, and export them to Kubernetes resources.
+This way, you can iterate and play with your data in your notebook or IDE and focus on what you do best.

-### Installing the LabSDK
+### 🐍️ Installing the LabSDK

 The LabSDK is available on [PyPI](https://pypi.org/project/raptor-labsdk/), so you can install it using pip.
 It's recommended to use a virtual environment.